 It read: “Be on the World Cup podium.”

-“I really surprised myself,” she said, explaining that her forte is freestyle (skate) sprints, not classic (traditional kick-and-glide).
+“I really surprised myself,” she said after her first World Cup win in 2016, explaining that her forte is freestyle (skate) sprints, not classic (traditional kick-and-glide).
 “But I’m thrilled.”

 Others were not surprised, least of all Caldwell’s father Sverre, the Nordic program director at the Stratton Mountain School.
 “She has been skiing really well so [a podium finish] seemed likely, but a win was more than expected,” he wrote in an email from the U.S. national championships in Michigan, where he watched his daughter on NBC live stream (“We had five of us watching and screaming at the computer.
 It was great!”)